tact-lang/pitaya/docs/SPECIFICATION.md

 Notes on Sessions:

 - Each instance's `session_id` MUST be persisted in `state.json`.
 Resume MUST rely on this persisted `session_id` rather than event replay to determine resumability.
 If event replay does occur and includes newer `session_id` updates, those MUST overwrite the in-memory value before any resume checks.
+ - When resuming a task (operator-initiated resume), the runner MUST pass the session identifier to the tool's CLI resume flag and MUST NOT re-send the original prompt.
+The session state drives continuation; no duplicate prompt text is provided on resume.

+Resume knobs:

+- `--resume-fresh` MUST re-run incomplete instances with fresh containers (new container name, `reuse_container=false`, and no session).
+Branch naming remains unchanged.
+Implementations MAY append a short suffix to the container name for uniqueness (e.g., `_r<short>`).
+- Implementations MAY store `reuse_container` in per-instance metadata to drive container reuse on subsequent runs.

 Special cases: